 - It takes time away from other things,

 - Improving sight reading is a very slow process so results are a long way off.
 This is why it’s good to set lots of regular, short-term goals,

 - Students (especially younger beginners/intermediate students) can’t see the relevance of the time spent on sight reading.

 While it’s not possible to improve all these factors in the mind of a student, we can make the process as effective and enjoyable as possible through some of the following sight reading tips.

-Read through to the bottom for my brand new free download as of 2019, a 10 Step Checklist for Sight Reading Success.
+Read through to the bottom for a free download: 10 Step Checklist for Sight Reading Success.

 My 5 top sight reading tips

 In my opinion, the factor that improves sight reading more than any other is a student’s ability to quickly recognise patterns in music: chord shapes, arpeggios, harmonic structures, scale runs, common accompaniment patterns, etc. etc. The faster a student can start reading music as blocks of patterns and not individual notes, the faster they will improve.